stephenverderame/cpp_book/src/oop/inheritance.md

 ```

 Now I'd like to distinguish between implementation and interface inheritance.
-Interface inheritance is when a class inherits from an interface (pure virtual functions) to provide decoupling between interface and implementation(s).
+Interface inheritance is when a class inherits from an interface (pure virtual functions) to provide decoupling between the interface and implementation(s).
 Implementation inheritance is inheritance in order to share code (square and rect example).
 We want to be wary of implementation inheritance.
 Inheritance is a very strong coupling relationship, and therefore implementation inheritance should be avoided when possible.
+Instead of implementation inheritance, we can factor out shared functionality into functions like in the above example, or use object composition.
 Here's an example of interface inheritance:

 ```C++
 class Port {